 When you run for at least 2.5 km, then you can stop running.
 To finish a workout, you can use the back button and then tap on the Finish option, or just wait for a few seconds to let the smartwatch automatically finish it for you.

 You can open your recent running history on the same tab when you finish the activity or go to the Samsung Health app.
 In the Samsung Health app, you can see the history of all your performed activity and their scores.
 Open the running activity score to see the sweat loss results.

 5. Slide down to the Sweat loss results

 In a detailed score of running, you get the VO2 Max score, heart rate data, time, distance, speed, route back, and the new sweat loss data.

 6. Follow the instruction given by Sweat loss measurement

 The main purpose of the Sweat loss function is to provide how much moisture you have spent during your running session.
 After measuring your sweat, it will suggest to you how much water you should drink to recover your body.

-These are the steps to get moisture loss data on the new Galaxy Watch 4 & Watch 4 Classic.
+These are the steps to get moisture loss data on the new Galaxy Watch 4, Watch 5 & Watch 5 Pro.
 The function is in the early stage, and it is not for medical purposes, so use it for your personal use, and drink water according to your need.